FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 TLSv1.1, and TLSv1.2.
 The EAP methods interact with client EAP configurations on Linux, BSD, MacOS, iOS, Android, and many other embedded systems.
-FreeRADIUS supports NAS equipment from Cisco, HP, Juniper, Alcatel-Lucent, Aerohive, Ruckus, Aruba, and Mikrotik.
+FreeRADIUS supports NAS equipment from Cisco, HP, Juniper, Alcatel-Lucent, Aerohive, Ruckus, Aruba, Mikrotik, and dozens of other vendors, across thousands of individual products.

 Finally, the configuration files support a nearly infinite number of ways to integrate and arrange the above technlogies.
 In short, we